just-buildsystem/justbuild/doc/concepts/symlinks.md

 clean directory serving as root; during this copying, symlinks are followed.

-Proposed treatment of symbolic links
+Our treatment of symbolic links
 ------------------------------------

 ### "Ignore-special" roots

-To allow working with source trees containing symbolic links, we extend the existing roots by "ignore-special" versions thereof.
-In such a root (regardless whether file based, or `git`-tree based), everything not a file or a directory will be pretended to be absent.
+To allow working with source trees containing symbolic links, all the existing roots have "ignore-special" versions thereof.
+In such a root (regardless whether file based, or `git`-tree based), everything not a file or a directory is pretended to be absent.
 For any compile-like tasks, the effect of symlinks can be modeled by appropriate staging.